mblue9/EuroBioC2024/content/registration.md

 <center>
 <!-- A link to the registration page will appear here when registration is open. -->
 <!-- Registration is now open via the <a href="https://www.oxforduniversitystores.co.uk/conferences-and-events/statistics/statistics/bioconductor-carpentries-workshops" target="_blank">Oxford University Store</a>. -->
 Please follow the links below to apply to each individual workshop.
+Note: You do not need to register for the conference to attend the workshops.
 </center>

 ### Fee